-The financial information referred to in the board of directors report is prepared in compliance with the requirements of Companies Law No. 159 of 1981 and its Executive Regulations thereto and is in agreement with the books of accounts of the Company to the extent that such information are recorded therein.
+The financial information referred to in the Board of Directors report is prepared in compliance with the requirements of Companies Law No. 159 of 1981 and its Executive Regulations thereto and is in agreement with the books of accounts of the Company to the extent that such information is recorded therein.